-The continued conflict in Ukraine is causing extreme civilian harm and leaving millions without access to food, water and other essential supplies.
-Innocent civilians have been cruelly caught up in the conflict, with almost 19,000 casualties since February 24th 2022.
+The continued war in Ukraine is causing extreme civilian harm and leaving millions without access to food, water and other essential supplies.
+Innocent civilians have been cruelly caught up in the conflict, with almost 23,000 casualties since February 24th 2022.
 More than 8,000 people have been killed, with the actual number likely much higher.
-Over 5.4 million have been internally displaced.
+Over 5.1 million have been internally displaced.

 Attacks on infrastructure

-Missile strikes have damaged between 30-50% of Ukraine’s power grid, and the overall damage to energy infrastructure in Ukraine is estimated to add up to at least US $113.5 billion.
-The destruction of water sources in particular has left as many as 16 million people without access to clean water or sanitation, and at increased risk of water-borne illnesses.
+Missile strikes have damaged approximately 50% of Ukraine’s power grid, and the overall damage to energy infrastructure in Ukraine is estimated to add up to at least US $10 billion.
+The destruction of water sources in particular left as many as 16 million people without access to clean water or sanitation, and at increased risk of water-borne illnesses in 2022.

 Continued violence across Ukraine is pushing the country further into humanitarian catastrophe as hospitals run out of medical supplies and families lose access to food and other essentials.